Mashhad, Iran: Best Things to Do – Top Picks

 Transport Options and Staying Connected

-Public transport is reliable and affordable, with buses running every 15 minutes16.
+Public transport is reliable and affordable, with buses running every 15 minutes.
 Consider purchasing a MANN card for seamless travel across the city.
 Taxis are also widely available, but always agree on a fare before starting your ride.

 Planning Ahead for a Trouble-Free Trip